BLCM/wlmods/Apocalyptech/loot_changes/README.md

 See the individual mod folders for full READMEs.

+- **Chaos Gear Spawns** - Alters how Chaos-infused gear (Chaotic, Volatile, Primordial, or Ascended) are spawned in Chaos Mode.
 - **Customization Drop Rate** - A set of mods to change the drop rates for customizations, from none at all, to much more than usual.
 - **Early Bloomer**- Unlock all weapon types, elements, manufacturers,